-This country-specific Q&A provides an overview to Fintech laws and regulations that may occur in Bermuda.
+This country-specific Q&A provides an overview of Fintech laws and regulations applicable in Bermuda.

 What are the sources of payments law in your jurisdiction?

 The Bermuda Monetary Authority provides risk-based regulation and supervision of all banks and deposit companies in Bermuda.
 The regulatory and supervisory framework is underpinned by principal legislation, the Banks and Deposit Companies Act 1999, as amended, which is regularly supplemented with updated statements of principles, policy and guidance.

 The Digital Asset Business Act 2018 (DABA) regulates digital-asset businesses including payment service providers, electronic exchanges, custodial wallet services and market makers or traders of digital assets.
 See Question 14 for further information on DABA.
 Further, the Banks and Deposit Companies Amendment Act 2018, which came into force on 17 August 2018, permits financial institutions to apply to the Bermuda Monetary Authority for a restricted license enabling them to provide banking services to companies (and agents or affiliates of the same) who are licensed under the DABA or wish to conduct an initial coin offering.
 As of the date of writing, no such license has been granted by the Bermuda Monetary Authority.

 See Question 2 with respect to money service business.

 Can payment services be provided by non-banks, and if so on what conditions?

 The Money Service Business Act 2016, as amended, allows for money transmission services, cashing cheques, issuing and redeeming drafts, money orders or traveller’s cheques for cash, operating a payment service business, and operating a bureau de change; to be conducted by non-banks.
 However, money services business can only be carried on by those companies who attain a license from the Bermuda Monetary Authority.